JetBrains/Qodana/topics/qodana-yaml.md

 #### Example
 {id="include-example"}

-In this example, the `empty` profile, which contains no inspections, is specified, and the `SomeInspectionId` inspection is explicitly included into the analysis scope for the `tools` directory.
+In this example, the `empty` profile, which contains no inspections, is specified, and the `SomeInspectionId` inspection is explicitly included in the analysis scope for the `tools` directory.
 As a result, only the check performed by the `SomeInspectionId` inspection the `tools` directory contents will be included in the Qodana run.

 ```yaml
   profile: